-Cash house buyers are a new thing.
+Cash house buyers are a relatively new thing in the UK.

 They’ve arrived on the back of considerable frustration with estate agents, and a realisation that, in general, it's taking longer and longer to sell a property.

-When a cash house buyer delivers, the end result is a fast sale, and a huge reduction in the stress and strain that surrounds selling your house.
+When a cash property buyer delivers, the end result is a fast house sale, and a huge reduction in the stress and strain that surrounds selling your house.

 What are cash house buyers?